Shae Dupuy

 Shae Dupuy is a Canadian country singer and songwriter.
 She has released two EPs: Breakdown in 2014 and Brave in 2016.
 Her third studio EP is expected to release in Fall 2022.

 Dupuy was nominated for the "Rising Star" award at the 2022 Country Music Association of Ontario (CMAO) Awards.
 Additionally, she was nominated for the "Creative Director(s) of the Year" category at the 2021 Canadian Country Music Association (CCMA) Awards.
-Her song Tin Man hit #2 in Italy and #10 in Russia on the iTunes Country Music Chart.
+Her song Tin Man hit No. 2 in Italy and No. 10 in Russia on the iTunes Country Music Chart.

 Career

 Breakdown EP (2014 to 2015)

-Dupuy began her career as a recording artist in 2014, releasing her debut single, Grandpa’s Truck, and her debut EP, Breakdown, in June of that year.
+Dupuy began her career as a recording artist in 2014, releasing her debut single, Grandpa's Truck, and her debut EP, Breakdown, in June of that year.
 Both the single and EP attracted the attention of Country Music Television Canada (CMT), which named her its "Fresh Face Artist" for October 2014.
-In 2015, Dupuy opened for Dallas Smith and Jess Moskaluke at the Music In The Fields festival.
+In 2015, Dupuy opened for Dallas Smith and Jess Moskaluke at the Music in the Fields festival.